How beliefs about male honor are affecting the election

 October 31, 2024, 8:47 PM GMT+0

 Americans who agree with a tough, assertive idea of manhood are more likely to support Donald Trump in the 2024 presidential election, a new YouGov survey finds.
-This holds true after controlling for other factors, including ideology, race, and gender.
+This holds true among men and women, and among liberals, moderates, and conservatives.

 YouGov asked Americans whether they agree or disagree with 16 statements about men, drawn from research by Collin Barnes, Ryan Brown, and Lindsey Osterman — the "Honor Ideology for Manhood Scale."
 Eight of the statements concern the appropriateness of men using physical aggression in various situations, and eight touch on definitions of what it means to be a "real man."
 Each statement is intended to express a traditional view of masculine honor.